mayfan/maynara.com/src/pages/about/index.md

-          Now, working in global organisations as a Product Designer, I've been collaborating with design and stakeholders to define a consistent and user-centred approach, offering both creative and technical-based solutions.
+          Now, working in global organisations as a Product Designer, I've been collaborating with designers and stakeholders to define a consistent and user-centred approach, offering both creative and technical-based solutions.
 I’ve built relationships with people of different backgrounds, ages, cultures, and perspectives – both professionally and personally.